ProperCode/Work-by-Speech/readme.md

 - Macro recording
 - Separate dictation mode
 - Fast and repeatable mouse control by speech with support for all mouse actions
-- Customizable mousegrid that can be moved by speech
+- Customizable and movable mousegrid divides the screen into up to 2550 figures and is automatically optimized for each application
 - Automatic mousegrid optimization for every used application
 - Very low processor and memory usage
 - Works with any microphone under Windows 10 and 11